World Handicap System (WHS) Hub

 1. Your Handicap Index may change.

 But that’s okay!
 Finally, players around the world will have an apples-to-apples handicap.
-Your new Handicap Index will be more responsive to good scores by averaging your eight best scores out of your most recent 20 (currently, it’s 10 out of 20 with a .96 multiplier).
+Your new Handicap Index will be more responsive to good scores by averaging your eight best scores out of your most recent 20 (previously, it was 10 out of 20 with a .96 multiplier).
 In short, your Handicap Index will be determined by your demonstrated ability and consistency of scores.
-In most cases for golfers in the U.S., it will change less than one stroke.
+In most cases for golfers in the U.S., it changed by less than one stroke.

 2. You need to know your Course Handicap.

-In the new system, your Course Handicap will be the number of strokes needed to play to par.
+Your Course Handicap will be the number of strokes needed to play to par rather than strokes needed to play to the course rating.
 This will result in greater variance in that number and presents a change, as historically it has represented the number of strokes needed to play to the Course Rating.
-This is a good thing, as par is an easy number to remember.
+This is a good thing, as par is an easy number to remember and is generally the same across different tee sets.
 Target score for the day?
 Par plus Course Handicap.
 The Course Rating will now be inherent within the calculation to be more intuitive and account for competing from different tees.

 3. Net Double Bogey.

-The maximum hole score for each player will be limited to a Net Double Bogey.
-This adjustment is more consistent from hole to hole than the Equitable Stroke Control procedure.
+The maximum hole score for each player is limited to a Net Double Bogey.
+This adjustment is more consistent from hole to hole than the Equitable Stroke Control procedure and is also easier to remember!
 Net Double Bogey is already used in many other parts of the world and the calculation is simple: Par + 2 + any handicap strokes you receive.

 4. Your Handicap Index will be revised daily.